TimoBechtel/satzbau/README.md

 ## Usage

-> Note: satzbau uses pure functions, meaning every function call will not change the object in-place, but instead return a new object.
+> Note: satzbau provides pure functions, meaning every function call will not change the object in-place, but instead return a new object.

+satzbau is written in typescript, so I recommend to use typescript or an IDE that supports autocomplete for in-code documentation.

 ### Define words